thelastpickle/cassandra-reaper/README.md

   * Expected query parameters: *None*
   * Returns a repair schedule object identified by the given "id" path parameter.

+* PUT    /repair_schedule/{id}
+  * Expected query parameters:
+    * *state*: New value for the state of the repair run.
+      Possible values for given state are: "PAUSED" or "RUNNING".
+  * Starts, pauses, or resumes a repair run identified by the "id" path parameter.

 * POST    /repair_schedule
   * Expected query parameters:
     * *clusterName*: Name of the Cassandra cluster.